gloveboxes/Azure-Sphere-Learning-Path/Lab 4 - Integrating FreeRTOS with Azure Sphere Inter-Core Messaging/README.md

 ---

+## Deploy the High Level Application

-## Step 1: Open the High-Level Application with Visual Studio 2019
+### Step 1: Open the High-Level Application with Visual Studio 2019

 1. Start Visual Studio 2019, select **Open a local folder**, navigate to the Azure Sphere tutorial project folder you cloned from GitHub, then open the **azure-sphere-hlcore-iot-central** project.
 2. Open the **app_manifest.json** file